tallendev/uvm-eval/README.md

 Operating systems and versions: Fedora 33 running 5.9.16-200.fc33.x86\_64, CUDA 11.2, and NVIDIA Driver version 460.27.04\
 Compilers and versions: GCC 10.2.1 and NVCC cuda\_11.2.r11.2/compiler.29373293\_0\
 Libraries and versions: CUBLAS 11.2\
+Additional system details can be found in AuthorKit.txt\
 Note: The provided UVM drivers require the compatible NVIDIA Driver on the system: 460.74.27.04

 ### Build